 Ahead of this summer's tournament, Goal takes a look at the Golden Boot award – and how it differentiates from the Golden Ball – and names some potential contenders as well as past recipients of the award.

 The Golden Boot award is presented to the top scorer at each World Cup finals.

-It is not to be confused with the Golden Boot award, which is given to the player who performed the best during the competition, with a shortlist drawn up by the FIFA committee and the finalists voted for by representatives of the media.
+It is not to be confused with the Golden Ball award, which is given to the player who performed the best during the competition, with a shortlist drawn up by the FIFA committee and the finalists voted for by representatives of the media.

 Prior to 1982, there was no award for scoring the most goals in the finals of the World Cup – top scorers were just given the title of "Top Goalscorer" with no formal recognition given.

 If two players have scored the same amount of goals during a World Cup tournament, their rankings are judged first by the number of assists made, and then by how many minutes played (if two goalscorers are tied, the player who played fewer minutes will be ranked higher).

 James Rodriguez won the award in 2014 after scoring six goals in the finals held in Brazil, registering a further two assists.
 The Colombian attacking midfielder had looked bright at Monaco prior to the tournament, but the World Cup and his impressive form definitely raised the attention of some of the biggest clubs in the world – including Real Madrid, who came calling later that summer.